SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-16-shot-yet-again.md

 > &hellip;
 > __If you do test positive for COVID, antivirals such as Paxlovid are recommended.__

-So the cross-immunity between strains should be pretty good, and here at Ch&aacute;teau Weekend we're all in for that.
+So the cross-immunity between strains should be pretty good, and here at Ch&acirc;teau Weekend we're all in for that.

 <img src="{{ site.baseurl }}/images/2024-10-15-shot-yet-again-shotshot.jpg" width="400" height="427" alt="My left arm is my COVID vaccinatin' arm." title="My left arm is my COVID vaccinatin' arm." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">